desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 ### Continuity of Resolution

-To maintain the basic resolution function, it is important to avoid the deployment of bad DS record sets in the parent zone.
+To maintain the basic resolution function, it is important to avoid the deployment of flawed DS record sets in the parent zone.
 It is therefore desirable for the Parent to verify that the DS record set resulting from an automated (or even manual) update does not break DNSSEC validation if deployed, and otherwise cancel the update.

 This is best done by